Frequently Asked Questions

 I started my application, but the school said that it is not listed with their applicants.

 – The application MUST be completed in order for the schools to see your information.
 Parents should check their online application to make sue that it is marked “submitted”.
-Smart Aid will not contact you about unfinished applications.
+FACTS will not contact you about unfinished applications.